After the excitement of getting engaged settles in, it’s time to get down to work and start planning your wedding.

 Makeup artists follow a similar timeline as hairstylists.
 And you'll need to book at least one trial run.
 Start looking for artists that you like (social media is a great place to discover local ones) early on and book around 6 months in advance.

 Start your vendor search on the right foot.
-Zola will help you find vendors that fit every budget and wedding style—all pre-screened for you.
+Zola will help you find vendors that fit every budget and wedding style.